LanternYing/WSRec/PMF/readme.txt

-For ease of reproducing and compare with other approaches, we provide the detailed experimental results with five metrics (MAE, NMAE, RMSE, MRE, NPRE), under the "result/" directory, after running the above five QoS prediction approaches on "data/dataset#1".
-E.g.,"result/rtResult_0.20.txt" records the evaluation results under matrix density = 20%.
+For ease of reproducing and compare with other approaches, we provide the detailed experimental results with five metrics (MAE, NMAE, RMSE, MRE, NPRE), under the "result/" directory, after running the above QoS prediction approach on the dataset: "data/dataset#1".
+E.g.,"result/rtResult_0.05.txt" records the evaluation results under matrix density = 5%.
 In particular, each experiment is run for 20 times and the average result (including std value) is reported.
 These results can be directly used for your research work.